uselagoon/lagoon/docs/contributing.md

 Cool!
 Create an [issue](https://github.com/uselagoon/lagoon/issues) and we're happy to look over it.
 We can't guarantee that it will be implemented.
 But we are always interested in hearing ideas of what we could bring to Lagoon.

-Another good way is also to talk to us via RocketChat about your idea.
-[Join today](https://amazeeio.rocket.chat/) in the channel \#lagoon.
+Another good way is also to talk to us via Discord about your idea.
+[Join today](https://discord.gg/te5hHe95JE)!

 ## I wrote some code